Quasi-steady emission from repeating fast radio bursts can be explained by magnetar wind nebulae: Observed FRB properties

-Figure~\ref{fig:DMevol_Mej_Esn} shows the time evolution of the inferred FRB host galaxy and near source DM contribution, ${\rm DM}_{\rm host}+{\rm DM}_{\rm ns}$, for R1 (R2) [R3] in the left (center) [right] panel.
+Figure~\ref{fig:DMevol_Mej_Esn} shows the time evolution of the inferred FRB host galaxy and near source DM contribution, ${\rm DM}_{\rm host}+{\rm DM}_{\rm ns}$, for FRB 20121102A (20190520B) [20201124A] in the left (center) [right] panel.
 To analyze the DM contributions from the MWN and expanding SN ejecta, for a given progenitor model i.e. USSN/CCSN, we fix the NS parameters to their best-fit values as in Figure~\ref{fig:LC_Mej_Esn}.
-The host galaxy DM contribution (including its relative uncertainty) is shown in each panel with the shaded yellow region; the shaded magenta region for R2 denotes the possibly overestimated ${\rm DM}_{\rm host}$ due to significant contributions from the foreground galaxies and clusters~(see e.g,~\citealt{Lee2023}).
+The host galaxy DM contribution (including its relative uncertainty) is shown in each panel with the shaded yellow region; the shaded magenta region for 20190520B denotes the possibly overestimated ${\rm DM}_{\rm host}$ due to significant contributions from the foreground galaxies and clusters~(see e.g,~\citealt{Lee2023}).
 As expected, the DM contribution from the SN ejecta and magnetized nebula is substantially higher for CCSN progenitor models as they have a larger $M_{\rm ej}$.
 The contribution from the magnetised nebula to ${\rm DM}_{\rm ns}$ is almost negligible compared to that from the denser SN ejecta.

-A lower limit on the source age $t_{\rm age}$ follows from the requirement that the SN ejecta should not be significantly dense to overproduce DM relative to ${\rm DM}_{\rm obs}$.
+A lower limit on source age $t_{\rm age}$ follows from the requirement that SN ejecta should not be significantly dense to overproduce DM relative to ${\rm DM}_{\rm obs}$.
 We find the minimum NS age allowed by the near-source DM constraint to be $t_{\rm age,min} \sim 1-3\,{\rm yr}$.
-The dashed vertical lines and the associated grey-shaded regions in Figure~\ref{fig:DMevol_Mej_Esn} correspond to the condition that the SN ejecta and the magnetized nebula should allow for the propagation of radio waves outside the source environment, and therefore be transparent to free-free absorption ($\tau_{\rm ff} \lesssim 1$) and synchrotron self-absorption ($\tau_{\rm sa} \lesssim 1$), respectively.
-This condition imposes a somewhat stronger constraint on the minimum NS age with $t_{\rm age,min} \sim 10\,{\rm yr}$ for R1, $\sim 8\,{\rm yr}$ for R2 and $\sim 6.5\,{\rm yr}$ for R3.
+The dashed vertical lines and the associated grey-shaded regions in Figure~\ref{fig:DMevol_Mej_Esn} correspond to the condition that the SN ejecta and magnetized nebula should allow for the propagation of radio waves outside the source environment, and therefore be transparent to free-free absorption ($\tau_{\rm ff} \lesssim 1$) and synchrotron self-absorption ($\tau_{\rm sa} \lesssim 1$), respectively.
+This condition imposes a stronger constraint on minimum NS age with $t_{\rm age,min} \sim 10\,{\rm yr}$ for FRB 20121102A, $\sim 8\,{\rm yr}$ for FRB 20190520B and $\sim 6.5\,{\rm yr}$ for FRB 20201124A.
 Our inferred best-fit $t_{\rm age}$ from Figure~\ref{fig:SED_Mej_tage} exceeds this minimum NS age required by the absorption criterion.